Morgan Backpack Camp

 Click any photo to enlarge

-Although the camp itself is pretty scenic, the area around it is a little dull.
-You can climb up Highland Ridge Road to some nice views, but otherwise there really isn’t much else to see except for miles of rolling oak-dotted ranchland.
+Although the camp is pretty scenic, the area around it is a little dull.
+Highland Ridge Road climbs to some nice views, but otherwise there really isn’t much else to see except for miles of rolling oak-dotted ranchland.

 Morgan Backpack Camp

 Reserve America has an online calendar that shows if the site is available (a “C” means it’s available).
-However, reservations can’t be made online and you can’t register at the park; you have to call EBRPD at least five business days ahead of time so they can mail you an overnight parking pass.
+However, reservations can’t be made online and it’s not possible to register at the park; it’s necessary to call EBRPD at least five business days ahead of time so they can mail an overnight parking pass.
 Reservations for the year become available at the beginning of the year, earlier for East Bay residents.
 It’s usually easy to find open dates a few weeks in advance.